 Turnover hurts both the employer and the employee.
 Recruiters should understand that their company’s interview model may not entirely reflect a candidate’s personality and ability to perform in the role.
 To avoid the many challenges and risks to the hiring process, recruiters should explore different definitions and metrics to assess the ideal sales candidate.

-What Are the Challenges of Recruiting for Entry Level Sales
+What are the Challenges of Recruiting Entry Level Sales Roles?

 The root of the problem is that sales recruiters have difficulty assessing accountable, empathetic, and driven individuals during the interview process.
-It usually takes 3 to 9 months after onboarding to see if someone’s fit for a sales role, and with the median turnover of SDRs 34% (The Bridge Group), by that time an individual is ramped up, the financial and time losses are significant.
-In addition, less than 40 percent of sales organizations surveyed feel they consistently hire top sales talent and 50 percent say their sales candidate screening process allows underperforming talent to slip through (The Brooks Group).
+It usually takes 3 to 9 months after onboarding to see if someone’s fit for a sales role, and with the median turnover of SDRs 34%, by that time an individual is ramped up, the financial and time losses are significant.
+In addition, less than 40 percent of sales organizations surveyed feel they consistently hire top sales talent and 50 percent say their sales candidate screening process allows underperforming talent to slip through.

-To overcome the challenges of the hiring process and the turnover of SDRs, what are the best qualities to evaluate and methods to use when hiring an SDR (sales development representative) out of college?
+To overcome the challenges of the hiring process and the turnover of SDRs, what are the best qualities to evaluate and methods to use when hiring an SDR out of college?

 Tips for Hiring Recent College Graduates for Your Sales Team